-In the last couple of months, I was approached by three different companies that were frantic because they were experiencing an EXTREME fragmentation issue.
+In the last few months, I was approached by three different companies that were frantic because they were experiencing an EXTREME fragmentation issue.
 Not just files that were in hundreds or thousands of fragments, but in millions!
 Of course, this was causing performance issues but even worse, the fragmentation levels on one or two files were reaching a Windows Files System limitation that could prevent any more data written to that file.
 That would have been catastrophic as it would shut down the respective applications using that data.
 A couple of these were medical facilities.
 Luckily, we could assist in getting these resolved with our technology, but I will save that story for another time.

 The Common Factor

 The common factor found at all 3 sites is quite interesting.
 In each case, it occurred on volumes with extremely low free space.
 In fact, one had a 1.4TB volume that had less than 1% free space.
 Now, you may think 1% of 1.4TB is 14GB of free space and that may sound like a lot, but as the volumes get larger, like this 1.4TB volume, more and more files and data are getting placed on these volumes, so 14GB looks small in comparison.

 With the smaller amount/percentage of free space on a volume, it is more likely that the free space is going to get fragmented and at a higher fragmentation rate.
 Now, with the higher amount of free space fragmentation (smaller pieces of free space), then when more files get created and extended, they are more likely to fragment and at a higher rate.
 This increase in data fragmentation will then cause the extreme fragmentation cases mentioned above.